Gavin867/The_Budget_Balancer/README.md

 6. CACHE data automatically when network connection is interrupted.
 7. RESUBMIT CACHED data automatically to the server when network connection is re-established.

+## Demo

+To view a video demonstration click [here](https://drive.google.com/file/d/1ZCVcYbgBgrvsZLUVjKIg_lsL5DvLf0kD/view).

 ## Installation

 No installation is required for running the deployed version of this application.
-Simply click the '[Deployed Application Link]( https://budget-balancer.herokuapp.com/
-)' provided in the '[Location](#location)' section to get started.
+Simply click the '[Deployed Application Link]( https://budget-balancer.herokuapp.com/)' provided in the '[Location](#location)' section to get started.

 To run locally, follow the following instructions: